JerBouma/FinanceToolkit/README.md

 > **Debt to Assets Ratio**

 This ratio, also known as the Debt Ratio, indicates the percentage of a company’s total assets that are funded by debt.
 It is a measure of a company’s financial leverage and indicates the extent to which a company relies on borrowed funds to finance its operations.
 A higher ratio implies a higher level of debt in the company’s capital structure, which could increase financial risk.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_debt_to_assets_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_debt_to_assets_ratio).

 > **Debt to Equity Ratio**

 The debt to equity ratio, for short the D/E ratio, indicates the relative contribution of debt and equity to a company’s capital structure.
 It helps assess the level of financial risk a company carries due to its debt obligations.
 A higher ratio implies a higher reliance on debt to finance the business, which could increase risk but also potentially lead to higher returns for shareholders.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_debt_to_equity_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_debt_to_equity_ratio).

 > **Interest Coverage Ratio**

 The interest coverage ratio evaluates a company’s ability to meet its interest obligations from its operating income.
 A higher ratio indicates a company’s stronger ability to cover its interest payments using its earnings, implying lower financial risk.
 Conversely, a lower ratio suggests a company may have difficulty meeting its interest obligations and could be at higher risk of default.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_interest_coverage_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_interest_coverage_ratio).

 > **Equity Multiplier**

 The equity multiplier helps assess the financial leverage of a company by indicating how much of its assets are financed by equity versus debt.
 A higher equity multiplier suggests that the company relies more on debt financing, which can amplify returns but also increases financial risk.
 Conversely, a lower equity multiplier indicates a larger portion of assets is financed by equity, potentially lowering financial risk.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_equity_multiplier).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_equity_multiplier).

 > **Debt Service Coverage Ratio**

 The debt service coverage ratio provides insights into a company’s ability to meet its debt obligations from its operating income.
 It is especially important for companies with significant debt obligations, as a lower ratio indicates higher financial risk and potential difficulties in servicing debt payments.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_debt_service_coverage_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_debt_service_coverage_ratio).

 > **Free Cash Flow Yield**

 The free cash flow yield ratio is a measure of how efficiently a company generates free cash flow relative to its market value.
 It provides insights into whether the company’s valuation is reasonable compared to the amount of cash it generates.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_free_cash_flow_yield).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_free_cash_flow_yield).

 > **Net Debt to EBITDA Ratio**

 The net debt to EBITDA ratio is a measure of a company’s ability to manage its debt obligations in relation to its earnings and cash flow.
 A lower ratio indicates better financial health and a stronger ability to manage debt.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_net_debt_to_ebitda_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_net_debt_to_ebitda_ratio).

 > **Cash Flow Coverage Ratio**

 The cash flow coverage ratio assesses a company’s ability to meet its debt obligations by comparing its operating cash flow to its total debt.
 A higher ratio indicates a stronger ability to cover its debt with cash generated from operations.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_cash_flow_coverage_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_cash_flow_coverage_ratio).

 > **CAPEX Coverage Ratio**

 The capex coverage ratio evaluates a company’s ability to fund its capital expenditures, which are essential for maintaining and growing its business, using the cash generated from its operations.
 A higher ratio indicates a stronger ability to fund capital investments from operating cash flow.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_capex_coverage_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_capex_coverage_ratio).

 > **CAPEX Dividend Coverage Ratio**

 The capex dividend coverage ratio assesses whether a company’s cash flow from operations is sufficient to cover both its capital expenditures (which are essential for maintaining and growing its business) and its dividend payments to shareholders.
 A higher ratio indicates a stronger ability to fund both capex and dividends from operating cash flow.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_capex_dividend_coverage_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_capex_dividend_coverage_ratio).

 </details>